burespe1/semantic-dictionary/drafts/DR_EU_2022-670/road-network-links-and-their-physical-attributes-geometry.md

 subcategory: Road network links and their physical attributes
 ---

-**Road network links and their physical attributes – _geometry_:** the minimum information required for representing in a centerline or more precise manner the geometry of a road network’s links that connect two positions and therefore form a continuous path (without branches).
 >Considering that road links constitute curvilinear elements, their geometry, according to INSPIRE data specifications, can be represented through the GM_Curve object included in the GM_Object hierarchy (ISO 19107).

 >Alternatively, geometry can be provided through a piecewise linear representation.